 Throughout it all, Hilary kept asking, “God, what am I doing here?
 Where is all this going?”

 Anita also invited her to something called Rooted, a 10-week small group experience designed to help people connect.
 It seemed like it might help resolve some of her questions, so when Anita mentioned she would be co-leading a group, Hilary signed up.
 At the first meeting, Hilary found herself in a room with people who were all at least 30 years older than her.
-Even so, she was excited and open to the possibility that God had something in mind for her that she just couldn’t see yet.
+Regardless, she was excited and open to the possibility that God had something in mind for her that she just couldn’t see yet.

 “I would have been happy to stay in that group.
 There were a lot of wise people there, but when Anita suggested I at least meet the young adults in another Rooted group, I was open to that.
 She walked me to the other group and introduced me to the leaders and group members.”
 Week two found Hilary settled into the young adult Rooted group, making new friends, and experiencing community much like that which marked her time at CCBC.